Mike Burton (rugby union): Post career

 After retiring from rugby, Burton became a successful businessman in the field of corporate hospitality, specialist sports travel and player representation.
 His business interests took him around the world and he had a short spell playing recreational rugby in Canada for Toronto Lions.

-He gave a great deal back to the game in later years by dedicating his time and business experience to the Barbarian FC as an influential member of the club's management board and also serving on the Board of Governors at Gloucester's successful rugby nursery Hartpury College.
+He gave a great deal back to the game in later years by dedicating his time and business experience to the Barbarian FC as an influential member of the club's management board and also serving on the Board of Governors at Gloucester's successful rugby nursery, Hartpury College.

+His contribution to Gloucester Rugby was recognised during the clubs 150th anniversary celebrations when on Saturday the 23rd of March 2024 at Kingsholm Stadium Mike Burton was inducted into the Gloucester Rugby Hall of Fame.